The best Japanese restaurants in Toronto right now

-For the past 15 years, Sushi Kaji has been a jewel hidden in a Queensway strip mall.
-The best of the 28 seats face the open sushi prep area, where chef Mitsuhiro Kaji—the closest thing Toronto has to Tokyo’s Jiro Ono—surgically slices through glistening slabs of fish flown in that morning from Japan.
-On one visit, Kaji’s omakase included nori-wrapped rolls of rice and fluke, lightly deep-fried and set in a house-made soy sauce; a warm block of custard-like sesame tofu; sashimi dusted with yuzu zest and fanned out with a shiso leaf; and steamed turnip with a briny dollop of Boston uni and a hash of lightly breaded and deep-fried scallops.
-The night ended in a procession of sushi, handed across the counter at the exact moment it should be eaten.
+The best of the 30 seats at this jewel, hidden in a Queensway strip mall, face the open sushi prep area, where chef Mitsuhiro Kaji—the closest thing Toronto has to Tokyo’s Jiro Ono—surgically slices through glistening slabs of fish flown in that morning from Japan.
+On one visit, Kaji’s omakase includes nori-wrapped rolls of rice and fluke, lightly deep-fried and set in a house-made soy sauce; a warm block of custard-like sesame tofu; sashimi dusted with yuzu zest and fanned out with a shiso leaf; and steamed turnip with a briny dollop of Boston uni and a hash of lightly breaded, deep-fried scallops.
+The night ends in a procession of sushi, handed across the counter at the exact moment it should be eaten.

 From the moment it debuted, Miku’s 180-seat dining room has been overrun—an advantage of being in the heart of the new office district south of the Gardiner.
-The kitchen is overseen by chef Kazuya Matsuoka, who also runs the company’s three B.C. locations, known for using sustainable fish and for popularizing aburi sushi.
-Miku’s kaiseki menu is a clever combination of random exotica.
-One night, its star course was a tiered plate of sushi: ocean trout with jalapeño and pink grapefruit, toro with funky black truffle, golden-eye snapper with a kumquat compote, and shima-aji (mackerel) with okra and dashi jelly.
-It was one of the most exciting things to happen to fish since Nemo reunited with his dad.
+The kaiseki menu consists of cleverly combined exotica.
+One night, the kaiseki’s star course is a tiered plate of sushi: ocean trout with jalapeño and pink grapefruit, toro with funky black truffle, golden-eye snapper with kumquat compote, and shima-aji (mackerel) with okra and a dashi jelly—it was one of the most exciting things to happen to fish since Nemo reunited with his dad.

-Chef Yasuhisa Ouchi is Toronto’s newest Jiro Ono, tracking down the freshest seafood, fussing over the consistency and temperature of his rice and hosting only two seatings a night (three on weekends) in his narrow, gleaming-white room.
+Chef Yasuhisa Ouchi tracks down the freshest seafood, fusses over the consistency and temperature of his rice and hosts only two seatings a night (three on weekends) in his narrow, gleaming-white room.
 He presents each nigiri on an individual cut-glass tray, the morsels as glossy and ornately composed as an art nouveau brooch, and he takes you on a world tour: Sri Lankan tuna, Japanese striped jack, Greek sea bream, Scottish ocean trout, British Columbian uni.
-The night ends with a traditional slice of flan-like tamago and green-tea panna cotta.
+The night ends with a traditional slice of flan-like tamago and green tea panna cotta.

-This standout izakaya run by former Guu and Kingyo cooks began as an occasional pop-up in the back of the Dundas West watering hole Churchill.
-It now has a permanent home down the street, in a former Portuguese sports bar.
-There’s a short, evolving menu and fleeting specials like smoky, sticky short ribs.
-The excellent regular options include sticky wings coated with toasted sesame seeds, fritters made of whole corn kernels, barely seared beef tataki, and a meaty squid tentacle grilled and slathered in soy sauce and butter, served with Kewpie mayo.
-Though there’s Sapporo by the litre, the atmosphere isn’t as hard-partying as at other izakayas.
+One of the city’s best izakayas is run by a former Guu and Kingyo cook.
+It began as an occasional pop-up and now has a permanent home in a former Portuguese sports bar.
+The standout dishes include sticky wings coated with toasted sesame seeds, fritters made of whole corn kernels, barely seared beef tataki, and a meaty squid tentacle grilled and slathered in soy sauce and butter, served with kewpie mayo.
+Though there’s Sapporo by the litre, the atmosphere is chill.
 Maybe it’s the Japanese soul records; maybe it’s the serious eating.

 Kingyo is surprisingly sophisticated for a restaurant with light-blasting pachinko machines on the wall and Doraemon cartoons behind the bar.
 Watermelon kimchee, spicy and barely sweet, is as fun and surprising—and beer friendly—as the whole place.
 Deep-fried brussels sprouts with smoky bacon slices are rich with umami; and soft tofu cubes come topped with an almond-packed chili sauce.
 Slices of hamachi carpaccio seem at odds with their spring greens pairing and benefit mostly from the accompanying avocado and crispy lotus root.
 And who needs a bowl of black sesame ice cream when frozen grapes on a stick are delivered with the bill?

-Chef Jackie Lin offers three omakase tasting menus that change almost daily—the most expensive of which ($250) includes caviar, bluefin and Wagyu.
-We recommend booking early to snag the coveted seats at the bar where you can watch chef Lin work.
-The meal unfolds slowly: first, a course of duck in a dashi broth alongside fried tofu and tender grilled leek.
+Chef Jackie Lin offers four omakase menus (the most expensive of which includes caviar, bluefin tuna and Wagyu) that change almost daily.
+The meal unfolds slowly: first, duck in a dashi broth alongside fried tofu and tender grilled leek.
 Next, a flawless sashimi plate: sea bream, tuna, spot prawn and octopus.
-Carefully formed sushi comes seasoned with a brush of soy, fresh wasabi, and a dose of yuzu zest or ponzu-infused daikon.
 Tuna hand rolls and slices of sweet omelette segue into a dessert trio of black sesame pudding; a soft, deep halvah; and a complex green tea mousse.
 Servers graciously walk diners through the affordable, carefully crafted sake list.

 The offerings at Markham’s Zen are resolutely minimal.
 To start, bite-size hunks of broiled beef tongue come on a skewer.
 There’s no dipping sauce or topping other than a pinch of salt, but the meat has a natural mineral flavour.
 For a main dish, a daily changing plate of sashimi might include meticulously cut, lean pieces of octopus, meaty tuna, buttery salmon and, the highlight, a beautifully briny raw scallop.